 - 1. Disable C-states on the CPU if the server has Intel® 4th Gen Intel® Xeon® Scalable Processor(s).
 When Hyper Threading is enabled or disabled, disabling idle states (-D0) prevents cores from entering low-power states during idle periods and reduces the latency for the CPU to transition between idle and active states. - 2.
 The power management of the Intel® 4th Gen Intel® Xeon® Scalable Processor is extremely aggressive.
-To avoid cores from entering low-power states, try reducing the number of cores in use to keep them awake for longer (ethtool -L <ethxX> combined <numcores>).
-Also, bind interrupts to specific cores using set irg affinity cpupower idle-set -d3 Enable C-States:

-(most often with -x local or list of CPU cores), and ensure the workload runs on those same cores with taskset or numactl.
+To avoid cores from entering low-power states, try reducing the number of cores in use to keep them awake for longer (ethtool -L <ethX> combined <numcores>).
+Also, bind interrupts to specific cores using set irq affinity (most often with -X local or list of CPU cores), and ensure the workload runs on those same cores with taskset or numactl.
 This improves performance by keeping cores active and optimizing interrupt handling.